Negashev/gitlab-tuning/gitlab-tuning/readme.md

 - auto add users with owner to new group
 - send `user, commit, repo, timestamp` to statistic server
+- cron sync avatars from ldap
+- auto set avatar for new user

 ##### Fix old DB gitlab web_hooks table